leighmacdonald/tf2bdd/README.md

 There is an example config located inside the releases `tf2bdd_example.yml`.
 Rename it to `tf2bdd.yml` and edit the values as documented inside of it.

+Make sure you enable "Message Content Intent" on your discord config under the Bot settings via discord website.
+If your bot does not respond to your commands, this is probably why.

 ## Running Binary

 You can either use the binary you build from source, or download the latest release from the [releases](https://github.com/leighmacdonald/tf2bdd/releases)